LaunchCodeEducation/skills-back-end-java/studios/cheese-mvc-persistent/many-to-many/README.md

 Create a new class named `Menu` in `org.launchcode.models`.
 It should have the `@Entity` annotation at the class level.

 It should also have a `name` field that's a string, an `id` field that's an integer, and a field named `cheeses` of type `List<Cheese>`.
 This latter field will be used to hold all items in the menu, and Hibernate will populate it for us based on the relationships we set up in our controllers.
-Be sure to add getter and setter methods for these fields, though note that `cheeses` should not have a setter.
+Be sure to add getter and setter methods for these fields, though note that `cheeses` should not have a setter (why?).

 Add JPA annotations to each of these fields.
 The `id` and `name` fields should get the same annotations as the corresponding fields in the `Cheese` class.
-Be sure you understand what each of these does as you're adding it.
+Be sure you understand what each of these does as you are adding it.

 Apply the `@ManyToMany` annotation to the `cheeses` list.
 This will set up one half of our many-to-many relationship.

-We want to be able to add items to our menu, so implement the method with the following signature:
+We want to be able to add items to our menu, so implement a method with the following signature:

 ```java
 public void addItem(Cheese item)
 ```

+This method should simply add the given item to the list.

-Finally, add two constructors: an empty default constructor, and one that accepts a value for and sets `name`.
+Finally, add two constructors: an empty default constructor, and one that accepts a value for, and sets, `name`.

 ### The MenuDao Interface

-Create a `MenuDao` interface in `org.launchcode.models.data`.
+Create a `MenuDao` interface in `org.launchcode.models.data`, following the pattern of previously-created interfaces in this package.
 This will allow us to access `Menu` objects via the data layer from within our controllers.
 Be sure to add the necessary annotations, as you did with `CategoryDao`.

-### Setting Up the Relationship in Cheese
+### Setting Up the Other Side of the Relationship

 Back in the `Cheese` class, add this field: